igorski/efflux-tracker/README.md

 TODO
 ----

- * Add modulator parameters for: filter enabled / lfo enabled, delay enabled / delay time / feedback / cutoff / offset
- * Create fixtures
  * Show module parameter value
- * Implement keyboard shortcuts for precise module parameter values
  * different colours for each channel, implement correct formatting for module params
  * better highlighting of current step
+ * Create fixtures
+ * Implement keyboard shortcuts for precise module parameter values

 KNOWN BUGS
 ----------

  * When adding a note to a track, by default it should use the instrument of the previous note in the lane
  * when selecting a single step from a channel other than the first, it doesn't copy/cut!
+ * delay module parameter mutations don't glide

 ROADMAP
 -------